 What Are Some Surgical Lumbar Slipped Disc Treatments?

-- Lifting heavy objects or weights
+- Lifting heavy objects

 - Bending over